NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 3. Download the sample [Dockerfile.cuda](Dockerfile.cuda) in the same directory as `spark`.

-   Basically the sample Dockerfile.cuda will copy the `spark` directory's several sub-directories into `/opt/spark/`, and copy above 2 jars and `getGpusResources.sh` into `/opt/sparkRapidsPlugin` inside the Docker image.
+   The sample Dockerfile.cuda will copy the `spark` directory's several sub-directories into `/opt/spark/` along with the RAPIDS Accelerator jars and `getGpusResources.sh` into `/opt/sparkRapidsPlugin` inside the Docker image.

    So please look into the Dockerfile.cuda to make sure the file names are correct, and modify if needed.